irrdnet/irrd/docs/admins/configuration.rst

   {object_count} with the number of objects listed in the email.
 When adding this to the configuration, use the `|` style to preserve newlines, as shown in the example configuration file above.
+  In the notification emails, this is only followed by a list of newly invalid objects, so this header should explain why this email is being sent and what the list of objects is about.
   |br| **Default**:
   |br| `This is to notify that {object_count} route(6) objects for which you are a`
   |br| `contact have been marked as RPKI invalid.
 This concerns`